Skip to main content

 We wash (scour) our GOTS organic certified wool using a Hunstman® biodegradable detergent.
 Then wash and rinse the wool before we steam it.

-Written by Ty
+Written by Loren K.

-Updated over a week ago
+Updated over 4 years ago

 The Hunstman® HYDRAPOL® RP Series Surfactant meets the rigorous standards set forth by the EU.